Aretha Franklin’s cancer doctors recall her grace, grit

 Both Shah and Philip recall Franklin’s positivity in the face of cancer, and the positive effect that had on them as well as their colleagues.

 “Aretha as a person who was fighting cancer, she was very curious, she was very calm.
-She was hopeful, she was optimist.
+She was hopeful, she was an optimist.
 This was kind of her attitude.
 She didn’t let cancer cripple her.
 She did not have that feeling that cancer was the main center of her life,” Shah said.
 “She lived her life as simply and beautifully and as full as possible every day.
 For us, it was such an inspiring journey of several years with her.”

 In tribute to Franklin, Neuroendocrine Tumor Research Foundation CEO Elyse Gellerman has created the Aretha Franklin Fund for Neuroendocrine Cancer Research, with the blessing of the family.
 It was announced this week.